VorpalChic/VorpalChic.github.io/_posts/2017-05-31-here-we-go-again.md

 layout: post
 title: Here We Go Again
 ---
 Alrighty, here comes the typical this is me and here is a little about my life.
 Okay ready set go!
 I’m a twenty-eight year old mother from Vancouver, WA.
 My son is super awesome, and ridiculously funny.
 I just celebrated my seventh wedding anniversary with my wonderful husband.
 We met while we were in vocational school, and have really grown up together.
 I  graduated a couple of year ago, and obtained my degree in web and graphic design.
 I work as a freelance web designer, and my husband develops the sites.
-Whew, see that wasn’t too bad.
+Whew, see that wasn’t too bad. <!--more-->

 So, about a month ago, my husband and I decided to venture into this diet called Keto.
 Now, this isn’t the first time that I’ve tried Keto.
 The last time I took on this diet, I lost seventy-five pounds.
 Yay me right?
 That’s what I thought for a long time.
 I lost all this weight, but I got down to a certain weight and became discouraged that I wasn't losing any more weight.
 How did I break this plateau you may ask?
 I didn’t, in fact I started gaining weight.
 I figured I wasn’t going to lose anymore, so I gave up.